vitelabs/crypto-info/operators/operator-info-tutorial.en.md

 git push origin operator-[vite_xxx]
 ```

 8. Under your repo page, click the "New pull request" button.
-Then, attach the detailed operator informatio, this includes but not limited to the following: (Operator name; Operator address on vite blockchain; Contact information).
+Then, attach the detailed operator information, this includes but not limited to the following: (Operator name; Operator address on vite blockchain; Contact information).

    Sample PR: https://github.com/vitelabs/crypto-info/pull/xxx